usc-ctin583/usc-ctin583.github.io/docs/Labs/lab06.md

 * It is not recommended to rename the folder name that was automatically generated for you.
 It might break things.
 If you want to change the name, make a whole new and separate build
 * Be careful and precise as you follow the steps, including all punctuation and capitalization

+After you build your Unity game, don't forget to publish and deploy!
+Publishing assembles the ouutput into the desired format but does not deploy the prog ram.
+Deployment doesn't have to be complicatd.
+Putting everything into a *.zip* file or another archive format and then email the file or place it on a website for people to download is a fast way of deploying your gae.

 ## Rendering Quality
 For each device or platform you build to, it is important to consider the quality and the rendering settings of the game.
 Feel free to adjust and set a certain quality level for different platforms and levels within the game.
 This will take some experimentation to get to a setting that works best for your game.
 Edit the settings under `Edit/Project Settings/Quality`.